Categories

 In spite of these qualms, The Terror is ultimately a potent read.
 It is, however, bogged down by an overload of wince-inducing plot elements.
 Additionally, several overextended sequences (i.e. Thomas Blanky’s first and seemingly endless monster escape; the preposterous costume ball, etc.) push credibility much further than necessary.
 Before accepting the challenge of reading The Terror, it’s advisable to stock up on fortitude to absorb this novel’s literally blood-chilling narrative.

-If The Terror is the kind of epic nightmare that intrigues you, then Simmons will surpass your money’s worth.
+If The Terror is the kind of epic nightmare that intrigues you, then Simmons will readily surpass your money’s worth.

 ADDITIONAL FEATURES: